 the source database while it is being copied.

 DATABASE will fail if any other connection exists when it starts;

-during the copy operation, new connections to the source database
+otherwise, new connections to the source database are locked out

 Two useful flags exist in

 may be set to indicate that a database is intended as a template for

 CREATE DATABASE.
 If this flag is set, the database may be